Jihad-hossan/Jihad-hossan/README.md

 I am an expert in Elementor, Elementor Pro, Divi Builder, WPBackery, and BeBuilder.
 I have taken a course for 6 months on "Shikhbe Sobai".
 Then I have been working with RRdevs for 1.5 years.

-Skills: HTML / CSS / SASS / Bootstrap / JS, jQuery / PHP / WordPress Customization
+Skills: HTML / CSS / SASS / Bootstrap / JS, jQuery / PHP / WordPress Customization / Custom Theme Development

 - 🔭 I’m currently working on Front-end and WordPress Development
 - 🌱 I’m currently learning WordPress theme development